-During Labor Day weekend, many people choose to celebrate and enjoy themselves by having a few drinks, but even one too many increases the risk of a crash while driving a motor vehicle.
+During the holiday season, many people choose to celebrate and enjoy themselves by having a few drinks, but even one too many increases the risk of a crash while driving a motor vehicle.

 Due to the increase in drunk-driving related fatalities during the holidays, the Gulfport Police Department will be out in force apprehending all drunk drivers and spreading the message that impaired driving will not tolerated.
 High visibility enforcement, electronic signboards, and sobriety checkpoints will be utilized to spread the message to the motoring public.
 Here are some reasons why this is necessary for the Gulfport Police Department as well as other law enforcement agencies;